Documentation Index

 Job Control

-Start, stop, resume, and monitor crawl jobs
+Start, stop, resume, and delete crawl jobs.

 URL Filtering

-Include or exclude pages by URL patterns
+Include or exclude by URL pattern.

 Integration Options